 In many medical applications, polycarbonate is the best-in-class material and difficult to substitute in life-saving and life-enhancing applications.
+Below are some of the reasons polycarbonate plastic is used in medical devices.

 In the neonatal unit, for example, clear, lightweight, shatter-resistant polycarbonate plastic provides a safety barrier that helps protect infants in incubators and allows medical personnel to monitor their health.
 Polycarbonate plastic provides the sturdy, clear material for the outside of the incubator as well as the housing for heating lamps and the supporting structure around them.
 The main benefits of polycarbonate include easy sterilization, high heat resistance and its tough and sturdy structure.